uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ![Upload Save Download Notebook](upload_save_download.gif)

-The following clip illustrates downloading the credentials.json from the "Identity" page in the data portal, then uploading that file to the Jupyter Workspace and reading it in a Python notebook named "Gen3_authentication.ipynb":
+The following clip illustrates downloading the credentials.json from the "/Identity" page in the data portal, then uploading that file to the Jupyter Workspace and reading it in a Python notebook named ["Gen3_authentication.ipynb"](Gen3_authentication.ipynb):

 ![Python Notebook](authentication.gif)